Register now for 2022

-Enrollment for 2020 classes have begun!!
+Enrollment for 2022 classes have begun and are filling quickly!!

 See all courses below.

 Outfitter of Record

 Any courses that involve actual hunting or fishing are are offered under Montana License #34041, Patrick M. Tabor Jr, 26356 Soup Creek Road, Swan Lake, MT 59911 (406)-387-4405.